 In 1961, a young doctor from San Diego, California, traveled to Tijuana to volunteer his medical services and saved the lives of two small children that were gravely ill from pneumonia.
 Since that time, PCI has remained committed to improving the health and well-being of populations on both sides of the U.S./Mexico border.
-For five decades PCI has facilitated health and development programs throughout Mexico in areas spanning maternal and child health; infectious disease (HIV/AIDS and tuberculosis); community and public health; violence prevention; and gender and masculinity, among others.
+For five decades PCI has facilitated health and development programs throughout Mexico in areas spanning maternal and child health, infectious diseases (HIV/AIDS and tuberculosis), community and public health, violence prevention, and gender and masculinity, among others.
 Furthermore, PCI has extensive experience building and mobilizing local capacity to identify and respond to the challenges faced by communities, civil society and governments.

 PROMOTING HEALTHY CHILDREN & FAMILIES IN TIJUANA’S MOST VULNERABLE COMMUNITIES